yevheniiairapetian/owrite/README.md

 # owrite

 ## Description:
-This repo contains a chat app called OWrite for mobile devices developed using React Native.
+This repository contains a chat app called OWrite for mobile devices developed using React Native.
 The app provides the users with a chat interface and options to:
-- send messages
+- Send messages
-- choose a chat room background color
+- Choose a chat room background color (4 options)
-- set a name for the user for the chat room
+- Set a username for the chat room
-- share images from the device's storage
+- Share images from the device's storage
-- take a picture and share it with others
+- Take a picture and share it
-- share the location
+- Share the location
-- make an audio recording, send it and play it
+- Make an audio recording, send it, and play it

 ## Key Features
-- A screen where users can enter their name and choose a background color for the chat screen before joining the chat.
+- A screen where users can enter their name and choose a background color (4 options) for the chat screen before joining the chat.
 - A page displaying the conversation, as well as an input field and a submit button.
-- The chat that provides users with additional communication features: sending images, taking photos and sending them, make audio recordings/play audio recordings, share user's geolocation information
+- The chat that provides users with additional communication features: sending images, taking photos and sending them, making audio recordings/playing audio recordings, sharing user's geolocation information
-- Data gets stored online and offline and users can access messages when offline.
+- Data gets stored online in the Google Firestore and offline in the AsyncStorage.
+- If the user is offline, they cannot write new messages but can view the chat history
+- The app was developed with accessibility measures

 ## Technologies Used:
 - React Native
+- AsyncStorage
 - Responsive design
+- Google Firestore
+- Android Studio
+- Expo Go
+- Expo CLI

 ## Project Dependencies:
-- React Native
+- React Native for native app development
+- Expo Go app for serving the app
-- Expo
+- Expo CLI for the terminal commands
+- AsyncStorage for offline data storage
-- Gifted Chat
+- Gifted Chat for the chat functionality
-- Firebase Firestore
+- Firebase Firestore for storing user data
-- React Native Maps
+- React Native Maps for sharing geolocation
-- _Please see package.json for other project dependecies_
+- _Please see package.json for other project dependencies_

 ## Clone and Preview: